angular-ui/angular-ui-OLDREPO/modules/directives/jq/README.md

 <input ui-jq="focus" ui-refresh="isLoginFormVisible">
 ```

+## Footnotes

-[1]: A [transcluding function](http://docs.angularjs.org/guide/directive) is actually a 4th layer, but this is not used by uiJq
+1. A [transcluding function](http://docs.angularjs.org/guide/directive) is actually a 4th layer, but this is not used by uiJq